 We have tried to balance this with giving you a quality experience.
 We have decided initially to give priority access at 1000 and 1400 access when we expect to be quieter and the experience to be more free-flow than when our day visitors are arriving.
 We hope these are comfortable times for arrival for you and your family.

-We want you to know we really value our Science Passport holders and have ensured the ratios of available tickets for Science Passport holders actually exceeds our normal visitor patterns particularly in the October school holidays.
-We will also look to increase availability for Science Passport holders as soon as possible when restrictions allow.
+We want you to know we really value our Science Passport holders and have ensured the ratios of available tickets for Science Passport holders actually exceeds our normal visitor patterns particularly in the school summer holidays.
+We will also look to increase availability for Science Passport holders as soon as possibly when restrictions allow.